normal-account/SATEnigma/README.md

 ### Compilation

 `cmake . && make`, then run without arguments.
+You may need to rebuild CaDiCal.